ranganath111/amazon-ecs-deploy-task-definition/README.md

 ## Amazon ECS "Deploy Task Definition" Action for GitHub Actions

-Registers an Amazon ECS task definition and deploys it to an ECS service.
+Registers an Amazon ECS taskdefinition and deploys it to an ECS service.

 ## Usage